yuchenwu73/yuchenwu73.github.io/contents/home.md

 ### Education

-* **M.S. in Computer Science (Expected: 09/2025 - 06/2028)**: Laboratory of Intelligent Collaborative Computing, University of Electronic Science and Technology of China, Chengdu, China
+* **M.S. in Computer Science (Expected: 09/2025 - 06/2028)**: Laboratory of Intelligent Collaborative Computing, University of Electronic Science and Technology of China
-* **B.Eng. in Computer Science (09/2021 - 06/2025)**: School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China
+* **B.Eng. in Computer Science (09/2021 - 06/2025)**: School of Computer Science and Engineering, Anhui University of Science and Technology

 ### Research Interests